- My NYPL

 Orchestra Collection Information and Rules

 The Collection lends materials to organizations rather than to individuals.
 Each orchestra’s conductor, manager or librarian must register annually with the Orchestra Collection Office.
-Registration requires a letter of application to the Collection on the organization’s letterhead, a completed registration form, and payment of the applicable borrowing fee.
-A new letter and form must be filed, and a new fee paid, each year.
+Registration requires a letter of application to the Collection on the organization’s letterhead, a valid library card issued to the orchestra (a personal library card will not suffice), and payment of the applicable borrowing fee.
+A new letter must be filed, and a new fee paid, each year.

 The letter should include the name of the organization, the names of the conductor and/or manager, the librarian or other person(s) in charge of the music, and the name of the person(s) authorized to pick up music.